Group visits at Blessingbourne

-Experience a guided tour of Blessingbourne House, an Elizabethan manor house, home to Estate Owners, Nicholas & Colleen Lowry and their family.
-Guests gain an intimate insight into the generations who lived and developed Blessingbourne Estate.
+Experience a guided tour of Blessingbourne House, an Elizabethan manor house, home to Estate Owners Nicholas & Colleen Lowry.
+Group visits will gain an intimate insight into the generations who helped to devleop Blessingbourne Estate.

 The creation of Hugh De Fellenberg Montgomery, designed by Pepys Cockerell, son of the well-known architect Charles Robert Cockerell.
-A house brimming with character, with views directly over Lough Fadda.
-The inner hall has bookshelves, an ebony overmantle and the original crimson dado.
+A house brimming with character and views directly over Lough Fadda.
+The inner hall has bookshelves, an ebony over-mantle and the original crimson dado.

-Its wonderful interior, has many delightful Arts and Crafts features, a private art collection including an original William Morris paper, some Arabian scenes by Lady Anne Blunt, a Grecian scene by Edward Lear as well as the work of modern Irish artists: AE, Paul Henry, Derek Hill and Cherith Boyd.
+Its wonderful interior, has many delightful Arts and Crafts features.
+Including a private art collection with an original William Morris paper and some Arabian scenes by Lady Anne Blunt.
+The Art collection also features a Grecian scene by Edward Lear as well as the work of modern Irish artists: Paul Henry, Derek Hill and Cherith Boyd.

 Blessingbourne Garden Tours

-Blessingbourne Garden tours begin at Blessingbourne House, a beautiful Elizabethan style manor house which majestically overlooks Lough Fadda.
-The tranquil location is complimented by a backdrop of mature woodlands and delightful gardens, featuring elegant mature yew trees.
-A beautiful Fairy tree takes pride of place, at the front of Blessingbourne House.
+Our Garden tours begin at Blessingbourne House.
+This beautiful Elizabethan style manor house proudly overlooks Lough Fadda.
+The tranquil location is complimented by a backdrop of mature woodlands and gardens, featuring elegant mature yew trees for example.
+Further to this, a beautiful Fairy tree takes pride of place, at the front of Blessingbourne House.

 Costume & Carriage Museum

-Blessingbourne’s fascinating costume and carriage museum gives visitors an insight into the rich history of the estate.
-It is home to a unique collection of original carriages and coaches, buggies, penny farthings, a genuine Romany caravan, old horse drawn farm machinery, and even a UN helicopter transport.
-Among the numerous coaches on display is an 1825 London – Oxford stagecoach, once owned by Bertram W Mills, the famous circus owner, now a very unique part of Blessingbourne’s private collection.
+Blessingbourne’s delightful costume and carriage museum gives visitors an insight into the rich history of the estate.
+It is home to a unique collection of original carriages and coaches, buggies and penny farthings.
+As well as a genuine Romany caravan, old horse drawn farm machinery, and even a UN helicopter transport, for instance.

-Get a glimpse into the lives of those who lived and worked on the estate through browsing the collection of anecdotes, household ephemera and details of real people’s lives down through the ages.
+Get a glimpse into the lives of those who lived and worked on the estate.
+After that, browse the collection of stories, household items and details of real people’s lives through the ages.

 Art & Metal Craft History

 Visitors can enjoy a Art & Metal master class with Estate owner, Colleen Lowry which details Blessingbourne’s Art & Metal industry Heritage.
-Discover the fascinating background of the local art & metal industry, established by Blessingbourne Estate’s founding family the Montgomery’s.
+Discover the background of the local art & metal industry.
+Established by the Estate’s founding family the Montgomery’s.